 “Brian and I met in college and it was love at first sight.
 Just kidding.
 It was love at first sight for me…. but not so much for him.
-Not because he didn’t think I was cute, but my flirting was more like…stalking.
-Looking back now I totally see how texting him, ‘I see you,’ as he walked through the courtyard was totally creeper status.
+Not because he didn’t think I was cute, but because my flirting seemed more like…stalking.
+Looking back now, I totally see how texting him, ‘I see you,’ as he walked through the courtyard was totally creeper status.
 Don’t worry, I came to my senses and we were married a year and a half later.

 Growing our family has always been a priority since day one of our marriage.
 Little did we know – it was going to be really hard and really expensive just to try to have kids.

 I knew something wasn’t right after trying to get pregnant on our own for over six months without success.
 My OBGYN suggested a SA (semen analysis) to make sure things were good on Brian’s end.
 The results came back great.
 According to Brian, his swimmers were Michael Phelps’ (he is the funny one in the relationship).
 She recommended we try for another six months and then we can move forward with treatment if needed.

 You would think trying on your own would be fun and full of love.
 I hate to break to you – but when you go through infertility it is neither of those.
 It becomes a job and consumes your every thought.
 You obsess over ovulation, the two week wait, and anything you can take or eat to help your chances of getting pregnant.